RozaliaSolecka/Bookshop/README.md

 # Merge sorting
-> The program was prepared for the subject Technological Platforms.
+> The application was prepared for the subject Technological Platforms.

 ## Table of contents
 * [About The Project](#about-the-project)